-1. EMISSIONS REDUCTION INITIATIVES
+1. EMISSIONS, SOLID WASTE, AND TOXICS REDUCTION INITIATIVES

-When making purchasing, construction, leasing, and other decisions that affect state government's emissions of GHGs or other toxic substances, agencies shall explicitly consider the benefits and costs (including the social cost of carbon) of available options to avoid those emissions.
+When making purchasing, construction, leasing, and other decisions that affect state government's emissions of GHGs or other toxic substances, agencies shall explicitly consider the benefits and costs (including the social costs of carbon) of available options to avoid those emissions.
 Where cost-effective and workable solutions are available that will reduce or eliminate emissions, decision makers shall select the lower-emissions options.

-A cross-agency Governing Council shall adopt and implement clear and workable standards, measures, targets, and tools necessary to support agencies in making emissions-reducing choices.
-Directors of the state agencies covered by this order, operating in compliance with the parameters established by the Governing Council, shall be responsible for the following:
+A cross-agency Governing Council (Council) shall adopt and implement clear and workable standards, measures, targets, and tools necessary to support agencies in reducing emissions, solid waste, and toxics.
+Directors of the state agencies covered by this order, operating in compliance with the parameters established by the Council, shall be responsible for the following:

 - a.
 Zero-Emission Vehicles.
-For many uses, battery-electric vehicles (BEVs) are now more costeffective for the state to own and operate than conventionally-powered or hybrid vehicles, considering full life-cycle costs.
-Therefore, Directors shall ensure that each lease or purchase of new vehicles shall prioritize BEVs (or better emerging technology), and that all trips which could be feasibly made by BEVs shall employ them.
+For many uses, battery-electric vehicles (BEVs) are now more cost-effective for the state to own and operate than conventionally-powered or hybrid vehicles, considering full life-cycle costs.
+Therefore, Directors shall ensure that each lease or purchase of new vehicles shall prioritize BEVs (or better emerging technology) and support the installation of associated charging infrastructure.
 For vehicle classes in which BEVs are not available, agencies shall prioritize the most cost-effective low-emission options available. - b.
 New Facility Construction.
-For a growing number of facilities, the cost of constructing a zero energy or zero energy-capable building is now comparable to that of a conventional building, promising decades of reduced energy costs.
-Therefore, Directors shall ensure that all newly-constructed state-owned (including lease-purchase) buildings shall be designed to be zero energy or zero energy-capable, and include consideration of net-embodied carbon.
+For a growing number of facilities, the life-cycle cost of constructing a zero energy or zero energy-capable building is now drawing closer to that of a conventional building, promising decades of reduced energy consumption.
+Therefore, subject to available funding, Directors shall ensure that all newly-constructed state-owned (including lease-purchase) buildings shall be designed to be zero energy or zero energy-capable, and include consideration of net-embodied carbon.
 In unique situations where a cost effective zero-energy building is not yet technically feasible, buildings shall be designed to exceed the current state building code for energy efficiency to the greatest extent possible. - c.
 Energy Efficiency in Owned and Leased Facilities.
-Since most state facilities are currently operating at well below their maximum feasible energy efficiency, Directors shall ensure that their agencies adopt and implement plans to dramatically reduce energy use in state-owned facilities, with an initial target of reducing energy consumption by at least 10% during the first year, to be adjusted annually by the Governing Council, based on emerging opportunities and results.
-In most cases, agencies will choose to adopt tools to improve energy efficiency, operations, process management, and occupant behavior in the short term, while accelerating planning for deep facility retrofits and new construction in the out-years.
+Since most state facilities are currently operating at well below their maximum feasible energy efficiency, Directors shall ensure that their agencies adopt and implement plans to dramatically reduce energy use in state-owned facilities.
+In most cases, agencies will choose to adopt tools to improve energy efficiency, operations, process management, and occupant behavior in the short term, while accelerating planning for deep facility retrofits and new construction in future years.
 For leased facilities, where a working group identifies cost-effective opportunities for savings, Directors shall ensure the pursuit of these opportunities. - d.
 State Ferries.
-The Secretary of the Department of Transportation (WSDOT) shall ensure that the Washington State Ferry system begins the transition to a zero-carbon-emission ferry fleet, including the accelerated adoption of both ferry electrification and operational improvements that will conserve energy and cut fuel use. - e.
+The Secretary of the Department of Transportation (WSDOT) shall ensure that the Washington State Ferry system begins the transition to a zero-carbonemission ferry fleet, including the accelerated adoption of both ferry electrification and operational improvements that will conserve energy and cut fuel use. - e.
 100% Clean Electricity.
 As the price of renewable energy technologies continue to fall, supporting state operations with zero-emissions electricity sources is becoming more feasible and cost-effective.
 Directors shall ensure that agencies are evaluating available options from electricity providers, and pursuing opportunities identified by the Council to support state operations from zero-emissions electricity sources.